BeLl0o/Java-2020/Note/README.md

 Please write your notes here, everyday create a file named `20XX-XX-XX.md`.

-In the note, I should describe you work as clear as possible, for example, for the `abstract` , you could write:
+In the note, You should describe your work as clear as possible, for example, for the `abstract` , you could write:

 ```
 Abstract: keyword, use to decorate a class, which exist some methods will be implemented by sub-class.